 3.1 Testing Methods

-Blood lead testing is the only acceptable laboratory test for screening and confirming lead poisoning.
+Blood lead testing is the only acceptable laboratory test for screening and confirming lead exposure.
 Venipuncture is preferred for specimen collection, but capillary testing is acceptable if care is taken to properly clean and prepare the finger.
 Capillary samples are easier to contaminate because of the possibility of lead containing dust and dirt on the hand or under the fingernails.
-All capillary BLLs of 3.5 μg/dL (children or pregnant people) or higher should be followed with a confirmatory venous test.
+All capillary BLLs of 3.5 μg/dL (children or pregnant people) or higher should be followed with a confirmatory venous test, however, follow-up capillary samples are acceptable if a venous draw cannot be performed.
+See section 4.6 below for additional guidance.

 Several tests have been found to be insensitive and/or imprecise as screening tests for lead and are not recommended.
 These include: erythrocyte protoporphyrin (EP) measured as either free erythrocyte protoporphyrin (FEP) or zinc protoporphyrin (ZPP); basophilic stippling; urine testing; and assays of hair or fingernail lead levels.